computamike/windgazer.github.io/_posts/2015-04-07-Kicking-Phonegap.md

 ```

 I'm also working towards having a common `Gruntfile.js` for all of my projects, so I've
-move my app id to the `package.json` file in the `info.id` custom property.
+moved my app id to the `package.json` file in the `info.id` custom property.

 ### Using headers to hide our Auth request